jezcope/idcc17-library-carpentry/paper.md

 : Modern high-level languages such as Python, Ruby, R and JavaScript have greatly lowered the barrier to entry for new programmers.
-  Not only are they much more forgiving of mistakes than their predecessors, they also come with huge toolboxes to help automate almost any task, whether built-in or developed by members of the community.
+  Not only are they much more forgiving of mistakes than their predecessors, they also come with huge toolboxes to help with almost any task, whether built-in or developed by members of the community.

 [^git]: `git` version control system: <https://git-scm.org>
 [^gh]: GitHub: <https://github.com>

-Between them, these skills provide a set of tools of great value to the modern librarian.
+These skills provide a set of tools of great value to the modern librarian.
 For example, they may help a librarian to:

-- Automate common tasks, providing both a streamlined workflow and precise documentation of the process
+- Automate common tasks, providing both a streamlined workflow and precise documentation of the process to communicate with colleagues
 - Quickly reformat, convert and fix hundreds of thousands of metadata records
 - Unify inconsistent data for reporting, such as usage reports from multiple suppliers
 - Create a dashboard visualising key aspects of that cleaned data that can be updated from live sources in seconds rather than hours of manual work

-These benefits, while attractive, can seem quite daunting to the beginner.
+These benefits, while attractive, can seem daunting to the beginner.
+Library Carpentry therefore brings together groups of librarians with similar levels of experience who work together regularly to learn together and support each other in developing these new skills.
-However, even a small amount of insight into how computers work and what might be possible can lead to improved communication with technical colleagues and a corresponding increase in the value placed on their expertise.
+Even if not every learner puts the skills into practice themselves a small amount of insight into how computers work and what might be possible can lead to improved communication with technical colleagues and a corresponding increase in the value placed on their expertise.
 In addition,